itspangler/geospatial-humanities-s2024/week/01_intro/README.md

 ## Before class

-Nothing!
+Nothing is required!
 It's the first day of the semester.
 Just show up.

 ## During class